 Volunteers are defined as those who help at the Center on a regular basis, over a long period of time, such as months or even years.
 All volunteers are expected to work at least 12 hours a month; however, volunteering more time is greatly appreciated.
 See below for typical volunteer duties.
 Volunteers must be at least 16 years old and have reliable transportation.

 Intern candidates should be currently enrolled in a college program such as biology, pre-veterinarian, wildlife management, environmental conservation, or other related course of study.
 This program is a multi-faceted experience which covers various aspects of running a licensed wildlife facility.
 Comprised of both hands-on and classroom/field instruction, interns will acquire skills in captive wildlife husbandry, public relations, observation & documentation of animal behaviors (ethology), and basic non-profit office/operations management skills.
 A more inclusive list of responsibilities/duties can be found by clicking the internship application link below.
 Successful interns possess the ability to work with the public, are comfortable with public speaking, are a team player, yet also able to work independently, are capable of performing physical labor, and have the mandatory attributes of being reliable, friendly, flexible, and trustworthy.
-A minimum commitment of 20 hours per week for ten consecutive weeks is expected for interns.
-Internship opportunities are available between the months of May - August only and include some weekend hours.
+Limited onsite housing is available.
+Internships are full-time (40 hrs./wk. for 12 weeks), include weekend hours, and run between the months of May - August.

 Interested persons who wish to be considered to become a part of either our Volunteer and Intern Program must complete and submit an application.
 Please note: incomplete applications will not be honored or processed.